-In December 2014, the Company entered into an agreement to lease laboratory space for one year commencing January 1, 2015 in Monmouth Junction, New Jersey.
+In December 2014, the Company entered into an agreement to lease laboratory space for one year commencing January 1, 2015 in Monmouth Junction, New Jersey, which may be renewed for successive one-year terms.
 Base rent for the year ended December 31, 2015 will be approximately \$26,000.